Peter-L-SVK/pro_audio_config/README.md

 ## Why This Exists

 After 10 years of using Fedora and other Linux distributions, I realized we're still missing a fundamental tool: a simple, graphical way to configure professional audio settings.
 In 2025, manually editing configuration files shouldn't be the only option for adjusting basic audio parameters.
+If you wish to support me for future updates with some symbolic donation, BuyMeCoffe button.

 ![Running the program](scrshots/scr1.png)
 *(Program running)*

 ## Features

+All current features are showcased in the  [Gallery](https://github.com/Peter-L-SVK/pro_audio_config/blob/main/scrshots/README.md)

 - **Device Detection**: Automatically detects and displays current audio devices (PipeWire, ALSA, PulseAudio)
 - **Sample Rate Configuration**: Support for rates from 44.1 kHz to 384 kHz